lapinek/platform-scripting/README.AM.md

 In JavaScript, `this` represents execution context, and you will see all variables defined in the top-level scope.

-> You can ignore the `context` top-level variable, for it is not a binding and is not useful in the context of this writing.
+> You can ignore the `context` top-level variable, for it is not a binding, nor is it used in the context of this writing.

 You can output the bindings with their respective values: